How a manufacturer’s warranty works

 How long does a manufacturer’s warranty last?

-Manufacturers’ warranties usually last for at least 3 years/36,000 miles — whichever comes up first — but some really go the extra mile.
+Manufacturers’ warranties usually last for at least 3 years/36,000 miles — whichever comes up first — but some offer coverage lasting longer than the industry standard.

 The specific limits of your manufacturer’s warranty will depend on the brand, model and year of your vehicle.
 For context, here are the bumper-to-bumper and powertrain warranty lengths of some popular manufacturers.